Devanik21/Artificial-Intelligence-ecosystem/README.md

 ## 🌟 **Philosophy**

 *"The path to AGI is not through bigger models, but deeper understanding—*
-*systems that don't just predict tokens, but genuinely know they're predicting."*
+*systems capable of internal self-model estimation and adaptive confidence tracking."*

 ---

-### 🔬 **Consciousness as Computation**
+### 🔬 **Computation as Informational Emergence**

 This repository ecosystem represents more than code—it's a systematic exploration of intelligence itself.
-From simple reinforcement learning agents to thermodynamic minds, each project asks: *What does it mean to think?
-To know?
-To be?*
+From reinforcement learning agents to thermodynamic minds, each project investigates how higher-order informational patterns and complex self-models can emerge from distributed computation.

 **The journey continues.**